 One by one, each secret painted a clearer picture while simultaneously providing a series of rabbit holes to darker and stranger places.

 Previously in 1908, District Attorney O’Brien unraveled the clues to a girl with secrets.
-What he found in her trunk opened secrets to another young girl’s double life.
+What he found in her trunk opened questions about another young girl’s double life.

 Miss Drew was not all she seemed.